-Picking the correct 2021 iPad Pro storage size for your budget and needs could prove tricky so we want to help you decide between the cheapest option (128GB), the three middle options (256GB, 512GB, and 1TB) and the massive 2TB model.
+Picking the right 2021 iPad Pro storage size for your budget and needs could prove tricky so we want to help you decide between the cheapest option (128GB), the three middle options (256GB, 512GB, and 1TB) and the massive 2TB model.

-You might be tempted to go with Apple’s cheapest 2021 iPad Pro or shell out for the most storage but a lot of you will be better off with something in between.
+You might be tempted to go with Apple’s cheapest 2021 iPad Pro or shell out for the most storage, but a lot of you will be better off with something in between.

 One thing to keep in mind is that a lot of you will wind up paying for more storage one way or another.
 You’ll either spend the money up front when buying your new iPad Pro or you’ll pay a monthly fee for additional storage via Apple’s iCloud service.